courtolesee/react-photo-gallery/README.md

 # Project Name: React Gallery
 Duration: Weekend Challenge (2 days) for Prime Digital Academy's Tier 2 Week 11.
+Created after first week working with React.

 This is a gallery of photos of my hobbies, trips, hikes, etc!
 Made with React.